Generating Data¶

 Total number of frame files:

-max_samples = ceil(total-duration / duration)
+max_samples = round(total-duration / duration)

 Note